imgios/thoughts/content/posts/github-profile-readme.md

 ## What is it?

 GitHub, with this feature, let you create a README.md file that is shown in your GitHub profile.
 This can be useful in order to give further information about yourself more than the profile bio.
-There are hundred of cool things made by the community that can be used in your README, such as:
+There are hundreds of cool things made by the community that can be used in your README, such as:
 - GitHub stats
 - GitHub top languages
 - Extra pins